rmcanany/SolidEdgeStorekeeper/Readme.md

 	With the same situation as above, this option tells the program to leave the constraint in the failed state.
 This is my preferred setting.
 The pathfinder shows a red lightning bolt, alerting me that I need to fix something.

   - `Do not add files to the Recently Used list`
 	Enable this option to keep the program from adding newly-generated standard parts to the Most Recently Used list.
 Note this ability was added to Solid Edge in version 2020.
-If you are running an earlier version, this option has no effect.
+If you are running an earlier version, it has no effect.

   - `Include drawing of part if present`
 	If a file in the templates directory has a drawing with the same name, the program can copy it to the library along with the part.
 Enable this option to do so.